 Lawn Rehab (Practice)

-Most things necessary for lawn rehabilitation are also part of seasonal lawn care, except that if you’re rehabilitating a bad lawn you’ll probably need to do more of them more often for a while.
+Most things necessary for repairing a lawn are also part of seasonal lawn care, except that if you’re fixing a bad lawn you’ll probably need to do more of them more often for a while.
 A healthy lawn may need aerating only once every two to three years; a badly compacted one probably needs it twice for two years in a row, and at least once the following year.

-Most of the heavy rehabilitation work gets done in spring or fall, while during the summer it’s important to keep up a good regime of regular maintenance.
-Remember that the primary focus of growing a healthy, organic lawn is to establish and encourage healthy grass, not to fight weeds or pests.
+Most of the heavy repair work gets done in spring or fall, while during the summer it’s important to keep up a good regime of regular maintenance.
+Remember that the primary focus of growing an organic lawn is to establish and encourage healthy grass, not to fight weeds or pests.